Charlie Chaplin Filmography Continued

 a prison a guard posts a wanted notice - Charlie is an escaped

-who steals the clothes of a swimming minister.
+of a swimming minister.
 At the railroad

-he nearly gives himself away by guiltily running away from an
+away by guiltily running away from an

-couple who want him to perform an impromptu wedding.
+perform an impromptu wedding.
 He boards a

-and travels to a small town, Devil's Gulch, Texas, where he is
+train and travels to a small

-by his congregation, who have never met the new reverend they've
+who have never met the new reverend they've

-expecting.
-He meets the townsfolk and is enchanted by Edna, in whose
+been expecting.
+He meets the townsfolk and is

-he will be boarding.
-Charlie arrives just in time for church services
+arrives just in time for church services

-on the way he picks a liquor bottle from the pocket of a large Deacon,
+and on the way he picks a liquor bottle from

-to have it break when they both slip on a banana peel.
-The Deacon
+only to have it break when they both slip on

-that the spilled whisky has come from his pocket.
+has come from his pocket.

 The